W-algebras associated to surfaces: Introduction

 The fact that the action \eqref{eqn:shuf acts} extends to the completion $\wCA$ is a consequence of the fact that $\km$ is a good $\CA$-module (see Definition \ref{def:completion}), which in turn follows from Bogomolov's inequality.
 Explicitly, to each generator $W_{n,k} \in \CA$, we associate in Section \ref{sec:shuf acts} an abelian group homomorphism via certain explicit correspondences:

 satisfying the compatibility conditions spelled out in Definition \ref{def:shuf acts}: this is the meaning of the quotes around the word ``action" in the statement of Conjecture \ref{conj:shuf acts}.
-When $S = \BA^2$, the same construction was done in \cite{W} in the context of the equivariant $K$--theory of the moduli space of framed sheaves, but the arbitrary surface case poses interesting features: for instance, the parameters $q_1$ and $q_2$ of the algebra $\CA_r$ are identified with the Chern roots of $\Omega_S^1$, viewed as elements in $K_S$. \\
+When $S = \BA^2$, the same construction was done in \cite{W} in the context of the equivariant $K$--theory of the moduli space of framed sheaves, but the arbitrary surface case poses interesting features: for instance, the parameters $q_1$ and $q_2$ of the algebra $\CA_r$ are identified with the Chern roots of the cotangent bundle $\Omega_S^1$ (in other words, $[\Omega_S^1] = q_1+q_2$ and $[\omega_S] = q_1q_2$ as elements of $\ks$, the algebraic $K$-theory ring of $S$). \\

 \begin{theorem} Assuming Conjecture \ref{conj:shuf acts}, we have $w_{n,k} = 0$ in \eqref{eqn:endomorphism} for all $n \in \BZ$ and $k > r$, hence the ``action" \eqref{eqn:shuf acts} factors through an ``action" $\CA_r \curvearrowright \km$. \\